 The Ultimate Group Travel Guide to Miami and the Beaches, Part 3

 We’re rounding out the GOGO Charters Ultimate Group Travel Guide with the most important topics.
 Food and nightlife!
 Miami wouldn’t be Miami without its diverse cuisine and reputation as a beachfront nightlife metropolis.
-Build your own food tour or indulge in a Miami bar hopping experience with a private minibus or charter bus.
+Build your own food tour or indulge in a Miami bar hopping experience with a private minibus or charter bus rental.

 Now, let’s jump right into the best Miami restaurants and nightlife spots for groups.

 When you’re in Miami, please eat the local cuisine.
 Forget big chains; taste the vibrant flavors of Miami’s melting pot.
 There’s an endless number of great places to eat in The 305, but these restaurants not only have delicious food, but they’re also great for large groups.

 Want to make a food tour out of your Miami trip?
 With a private charter bus or minibus rental, you can add as many eateries as you want to your itinerary.

 Address: 3555 SW 8th St, Miami, FL 33135